google/styleguide/pyguide.md

 Use `TODO` comments for code that is temporary, a short-term solution, or good-enough but not perfect.

-`TODO`s should include the string `TODO` in all caps, followed by the name, e-mail address, or other identifier of the person or issue with the best context about the problem referenced by the `TODO`, in parentheses.
-A comment explaining what there is to do is required.
+A `TODO` comment begins with the string `TODO` in all caps and a parenthesized name, e-mail address, or other identifier of the person or issue with the best context about the problem.
+This is followed by an explanation of what there is to do.

-The main purpose is to have a consistent `TODO` format that can be searched to find out how to get more details upon request.
+The purpose is to have a consistent `TODO` format that can be searched to find out how to get more details.
 A `TODO` is not a commitment that the person referenced will fix the problem.
 Thus when you create a `TODO`, it is almost always your name that is given.

 ```python
 # TODO(kl@gmail.com): Use a "*" here for string repetition.